pieaerts/pieaerts/_masterclasses/kenya-photography-expedition-october-2023.md

 ### **Is there an option to book a private room?**

-Yes, there is.
-However, the aforementioned price of $ 10650 is based on twin sharing, which means you will share the room with another person in the group.
-This can be organised as twin beds or as a double bed for couples.
+No. On this expedition there's no single supplement.
+All rooms are based on twin sharing unless you book as a couple, we will of course offer you double sharing.
 As soon as the group is complete, we will make a roomplan taking into account personal preferences.
-The single supplement of $ 3500 will give you a private room in both lodges, but given the interactive nature of these expeditions, room pairing is preferred.

 ### **Will you advise what documents to organize in order to travel?**

 Of course.
 We will send you a full briefing before the trip on which steps you need to take in order to travel according to local and international Covid laws.
 Please be aware that Kenya requires a double vaccination against Covid-19 in order to enter the country.
 This might change overtime and we will keep you posted accordingly.

-### **Optional: Hot air balloon safaris**
+### **Optional: Hot air balloon safaris en Helicopter safaris**

 During both legs of the trip, it is possible to embark on a once-of-a-lifetime hot air balloon safari.
 You can decide on flying over Amboseli National Park and look at big herds of elephants from above, or explore the Masai Mara from the air.
 Both landscapes are very different, the former being very dry and flat, the latter being lush and hilly.
 This activity comes at an extra cost and is excluded in the rate of this trip.
 However, I do have very good contacts with hot air balloon operators in both areas.

+The same thing counts for Helicopter safaris.
+I do have an extensive network of Helicopter pilots in both area's we visit.
+This would also come at an extra cost.

 ![](/uploads/slide_talisman_3.jpg)